Login with email

 The Parkes Institute relies significantly on the support and generosity of our donors and gifts of all levels have a real impact, contributing to our success.
 Every gift made to the Parkes Institute helps us to develop our education and research in Jewish Studies at the University of Southampton, and to build the Parkes Library and Archive collections.

-To discuss a gift in more detail, please contact Tony Kushner or Joanna Watts via email@example.com
+To discuss making a gift in more detail, please contact Tony Kushner or Joanna Watts via email@example.com